 Wyatt’s Cafeterias were a fixture in many Texas towns when I was growing up and one of the most popular dishes on the menu was their Wyatt’s Eggplant Casserole recipe.
 My version is very low in carbs but retains the texture and flavor of the original.
 It works as a side dish or a meatless main course.
 If you’ve been to Wyatt’s this will bring back memories.
 If you’ve never been there… well this will make some new memories for you!

-For this recipe you’ll need: eggplant, hemp hearts, heavy cream, butter, onions, green peppers, celery, pimento, salt, pepper, sage, mild cheddar cheese
+For this recipe you’ll need: eggplant, hemp hearts, heavy cream, butter, onions, green peppers, celery, pimento, salt, pepper, sage, and mild cheddar cheese.

 If you are in a hurry click here to go straight to the Wyatt’s Eggplant Casserole recipe.

 I love eggplant in pretty much any dish, my low carb eggplant rollatini for example, but I have to say that this version of a childhood favorite is currently kind of an obsession.